 Both the California State University (CSU) and the University of California (UC) established curricular programs to assist California Community College students in meeting lower-division general education requirements prior to transfer.

 Beginning in Fall 1981, CCC students were able to use the statewide CSU General Education- Breadth pattern to meet lower-division general education, a lower-division GE pattern that is still predominantly used by CCC students who transfer to a CSU campus.
-Both CSU GE-Breadth and IGETC are authorized and described in CSU Executive Order 1100 Revised.
+Both CSU GE-Breadth and IGETC are authorized and described in The CSU General Education Breadth Requirements (https://calstate.policystat.com/policy/8919100/latest/ ; formerly CSU Executive Order 1100 Revised).

 Realizing the need for transfer facilitation, the University of California adopted the Transfer Core Curriculum (TCC) in 1988.
 The TCC option for meeting general education requirements was phased out by Fall 1993 following IGETC’s 1991 adoption by the CCC Board of Trustees, the CSU Board of Trustees, and the UC Board of Regents.

-The current IGETC pattern package (IGETC for UC and IGETC for CSU) will be largely replaced by Cal-GETC (per AB928) starting in AY 2025-26.
-Students with catalog rights will be able to maintain their use of their grandfathered IGETC package to the extent permitted by the relevant programs and institutions.
+The current IGETC pattern (IGETC for UC and IGETC for CSU) will be largely replaced by Cal-GETC (per AB928) starting in AY 2025-26.
+Students with catalog rights will be able to maintain their use of their grandfathered IGETC pattern to the extent permitted by the relevant programs and institutions.

 Areas of Distribution for IGETC